alexmorleyfinch/jsdi/docs/CONTRIBUTING.md

 - builds a dependancy `graph` from all the placeholders found in the `definition` by recursively searching `definition`
 - iterates the graph depth first, ending on the root graph node.
-- for each node (placeholder), execute the placeholder
+- for each node (placeholder), replace the placeholder

 The placeholders will always be executed in the right order because of the depth first search.